eduard-keilmann/eduard-keilmann.github.io/about_me.md

 ---

 I have studied Physics (Bachelor and Master of Science) at the University of Mainz, specializing in (theoretical) particle physics.
-With starting my PhD at the University of Cologne I began to dig deeper into astrophysics, especially into star formation and the dynamcis of the interstellar medium (ISM).
+With starting my PhD at the University of Cologne I began to dig deeper into astrophysics,
 <img
   src="/IMG_1779.jpg"
   alt="Me"